r-token/ryantoken.com-v4-ignite/Content/blog/swift-everywhere-web.md

 Ignite is essentially a modern take on Publish (down to the exact same 'About' description on GitHub), but with a SwiftUI-like syntax powered by Swift's [result builders](https://www.hackingwithswift.com/swift/5.4/result-builders).
 It also implements [Bootstrap](https://getbootstrap.com) to handle issues with browser and device compatibility, complex UI elements, and accessibility.
 I watched the [how and why video](https://www.youtube.com/watch?v=JJGLoo3A2uk) behind Ignite, read J.P.
 Toro's [Lighting Ignite on Fire](https://jptoro.dev/lighting-ignite-on-fire/) post, and was hooked.
 I built the CLI tool, ran `ignite new ExampleSite`, and got going.

 However, I hit a bit of a false start.
-I looked at my [current/previous site](https://ryantoken-v3-svelte.vercel.app/) and thought, "I actually really like this site, why go through the effort of a rewrite?"
+I looked at my [current/previous site](https://ryantoken-v3-svelte.vercel.app/) and thought, "I actually really like this, why go through the effort of a rewrite?"
 That, plus a barrage of work and life events, had me hitting the pause button.

 ### The Search for Code Poetry

-It wasn't until I listened to the aforementioned Lex Fridman podcast featuring DHH a few months later that inspiration struck again, this time for good.
+It wasn't until I listened to the aforementioned Lex Fridman podcast featuring DHH a few months later that inspiration struck again - this time for good.

 In particular, one specific concept stuck with me above all others from that six-hour interview: the idea that "writing code could feel as good as writing a poem" ([2:12:27](https://youtu.be/vagyIcmIGOQ?si=kL8L7XOrsPNrfg8W&t=7947)).
 In the era of prompt engineering and handing over large swaths of work to an AI assistant, this rang so true to me.
 Let me be clear: I use AI for my work every day.
 I find it completely invaluable.
 But I've also found that handing over *too much* of my work to AI is so much less satisfying than "chiseling beautiful code poems out of the editor" ([2:39:17](https://youtu.be/vagyIcmIGOQ?si=cDQDaZ8tj4igfgmO&t=9557)).
 That's what I want, especially for personal projects, and that's what I feel like I can achieve with Swift.

 I took another look at the code for my Svelte site and did not see poetry.
 I saw long, ugly, inline Tailwind classes, large `script` and `head` blocks for even the most straightforward pages, and a project structure that works fine but that I simply find cumbersome.
 Granted, I chose to use Tailwind, and I'm not the world's greatest web developer—I'm sure there are much more poetic Svelte sites out there—but I was not going to be the one to write the next Svelte sonnet.

-I compared that to some of the sample Ignite code in Swift, and I saw the opportunity to massively simplify my codebase with my favorite language.
+I compared that to the sample Ignite code in Swift, and I saw the opportunity to massively simplify my codebase with my favorite language.

 ## Ignition

 With Ignite ready for production and DHH's code poetry ringing in my ears, I was ready to roll.
 Suddenly I could write "web" code that looked just like the SwiftUI I know and love.

 Let's start with an example.
-This is the Swift file that generates my 'Blog' page:
+This is `Blog.swift`, which renders my 'Blog' page with a reverse-chronological list of posts, and styles them with my own `DynamicArticlePreviewStyle`:

 ```swift
 struct Blog: StaticPage {